webix-hub/docs/data/datatable/data_mapping.md

 {{sample 15_datatable/01_loading/01_inline_data.html }}

-or you can use mapping, to define more meaningfull names for columns
+or you can use mapping, to define more meaningful names for columns

 ~~~js
 grid = new webix.ui({